Radio in New Zealand: Other survey markets

-New Zealand's provincial radio markets are surveyed once a year in August and September, with survey sizes of 800 to 1000 people.
-The largest of these is the Waikato market, in which there are 227 thousand people and 79.7 percent of people listen to the radio each week.
-Locally founded The Edge has the most listeners at 47 thousand, followed by ZM with 44 thousand listeners.
-Partly local The Hits has 12.2 percent market share and 33 thousand listeners, just ahead of locally founded The Rock with 12.1 percent market share and 32 thousand listeners.
+The largest of New Zealand's provincial markets is Waikato, in which there are 227,000 people and 79.7 percent of people listen to the radio each week.
+Locally founded The Edge has the most listeners at 47,000, followed by ZM with 44,000 listeners.
+Partly local The Hits has 12.2 percent market share and 33,000 listeners, just ahead of locally founded The Rock with 12.1 percent market share and 32,000 listeners.

 Three other markets also cover the upper North Island.
-Northland covers 112 thousand people, with More FM reaching 27 thousand listeners and 17.3 percent market share.
-Tauranga covers 136 thousand people, with Coast reaching 23 thousand listeners and 15 percent market share.
-Only 47 thousand people live in the Rotorua market, where Flava leads with 8 thousand listeners and Coast has 16.6 percent market share.
+Northland covers 112,000 people, with More FM reaching 27,000 listeners and 17.3 percent market share.
+Tauranga covers 136 thousand people, with Coast reaching 23,000 listeners and 15 percent market share.
+Only 47,000 people live in the Rotorua market, where Flava leads with 8,000 listeners and Coast has 16.6 percent market share.

-In the central North Island, Taranaki includes a population of 84 thousand people, with The Edge attracting 21 thousand listeners and The Hits securing 13.8 percent market share.
-The Hawke's Bay market includes 107 thousand people, with 23 thousand listeners tuning into The Edge and Newstalk ZB maintaining 15.6 percent market share.
-Manawatu has a radio market of 97 thousand, with 18 thousand listening The Edge and 15 percent of market share going to The Rock.
+In the central North Island, Taranaki includes a population of 84,000 people, with The Edge attracting 21,000 listeners and The Hits securing 13.8 percent market share.
+The Hawke's Bay market includes 107,000 people, with 23,000 listeners tuning into The Edge and Newstalk ZB maintaining 15.6 percent market share.
+Manawatū has a radio market of 97,000, with 18 thousand listening The Edge and 15 percent of market share going to The Rock.

-On the South Island, the Nelson market includes 61 thousand people, with 15 thousand people listening to The Edge and 15 percent of market share going to Coast.
-Dunedin includes 102 thousand people, with 19 thousand listening to The Edge, 16 thousand listening to The Hits and Radio Dunedin maintaining a 14.8 percent market share.
-Southland covers 68 thousand people, including 14 thousand listening to The Edge.
+On the South Island, the Nelson market includes 61,000 people, with 15,000 people listening to The Edge and 15 percent of market share going to Coast.
+Dunedin includes 102,000 people, with 19,000 listening to The Edge, 16,000 listening to The Hits and Radio Dunedin maintaining a 14.8 percent market share.
+Southland covers 68,000 people, including 14,000 listening to The Edge.
 Market share is heavily contested with Coast securing around 16.5 percent and The Rock securing 15 percent.

 Non-survey markets

 There are several radio markets that are not recognised by commercial surveys, but in which there is still competition between commercial radio stations such as Newstalk ZB.
-These include Tokoroa and Taupo in the Waikato and the Kapiti Coast in Wellington.
+These include Tokoroa and Taupō in the Waikato and the Kāpiti Coast in Wellington.
 Others include Blenheim in Marlborough, Greymouth on the West Coast, Ashburton and Timaru in Canterbury, and Oamaru, Alexandra, and Queenstown in Otago.